-INABA is an architecture and urban design office that specializes in applying methods of analysis to problems of form making.
-The firm’s creative process involves identifying opportunities for formal experimentation that will lead to original solutions whose components and details have a high degree of resolution in the realized project.
+INABA specializes in applying methods of analysis to problems of building design.
+The firm’s creative process involves identifying opportunities that will lead to original solutions whose components and details have a high degree of construction resolution.
 The firm, founded by Jeffrey Inaba, oversees all aspects of design and production for its commissions, including current projects in North America and Europe.
 INABA has been published in the Financial Times, FRAME, Mark Magazine, Urban China, Domus, Art Review, Artforum, Archinect and BLDGBLOG.

 * 3D modeling (Rhino/Grasshopper)

 * 3D animation

 * Ability to reason and conduct analysis in a logical, systematic manner

 * Willingness to take initiative to excel at defined project tasks